What is Arson?

 - garages, sheds

-- forests and nature reserves
+- nature reserves

 We can investigate all these pointers/red flags.
 This needs to be with the intention to identify potential suspects that could be arsonists.
 We perform profiling and other investigations to collect factual data relating to the fire/arson incident.

 1st we need to explicitly identify the cause of an arson case or accidental fire.
 Consequently, we will conduct a risk analysis to identify hazards and dangerous practices.
-It is significantly important to prevent future fires, financial loss and injuries.
+It is significantly important to prevent future fires, financial loss, and injuries.

 - Was the fire an accident or an arson case?